ermlikeyeah/ermlikeyeah.github.io/_posts/2016-04-03-sunday-design-stuff-in-nyc.markdown

 Lovely day in New York.
 Some fun design finds as well.

 ![](/assets/apr-3-1.jpg)
-Those lovely little icons at the top of the bill we got to help whoever serves you.
+This lovely little thing at the top of the bill we got, there to help whoever serves you.
 Quite commonplace on bills in the States.
+Once you notice it the first time you can't stop noticing it...

 ![](/assets/apr-3-2.jpg)
 Coke Zero can for the Final Four.